 If you’re new to the Total Gym, it can be a bit overwhelming trying to figure out where to start.
-With so many exercises and attachments to choose from, it can be hard to know which ones are right for you.
+With so many exercises and attachments to choose from, it can be hard to know which ones are right for you as a Total Gym beginner.

 That’s why we’ve put together this beginner’s guide to using the Total Gym, filled with tips and tricks to help you get the most out of your workout.